Welcome to "3912657840". Please enjoy my blog. Thank you.

 It was around this time last year that Beijing, under increasing public pressure, agreed to start reporting concentrations of pm2.5 ? a measure of tiny particulates that are the most dangerous to human health because they can penetrate deep into the lungs and even enter the bloodstream.

+Previously Beijing had only reported on the less dangerous larger particles, known as pm10, and the data were considered highly unreliable and subject to manipulation.
 The decision to provide more and better information on air pollution resulted from rising public awareness driven by an unexpected source ? the US embassy in Beijing.

 Starting in 2008 the US embassy began publishing hourly readings for pm2.5 concentrations online using equipment installed on the embassy roof that often painted a very different picture from the “blue sky” reports coming from the government.